smucclaw/internal_docs/docs/current_system/index.md

 **NOTE:** The [example form app repo](https://github.com/smucclaw/example-l4-form-app) needs some work.
 Haven't really bothered polishing it because we'll probably want to improve the web app generation system in more fundamental ways.

 ### The Logical English transpiler

+**TODO: Add discussion of what this is and how this is related to the web app stuff**

 [Docs for this can be found on the user-facing doc site](https://github.com/smucclaw/documentation/blob/main/docs/transpilers-logical-english.rst)